marckean/marcseparation/_docs/16-experts-opinions.md

   ![](../blobs/expertsopinions/report_internet_social_life.png)

-### jj
+### Kids with Dad

 ![](../blobs/expertsopinions/report_kids_with_dad.png)

 - This report writer says that there's been some anticipatory anxiety prior and a transition period for some hours afterwards.
 It's all Alex, as Alex gets the kids worried about coming, as an example she sprays Chloe's teddies with her perfume every time.
-The kids still sleep in Alex's bed
+[Chloe still sleep in Alex's bed every night](/marcseparation/living_comparisons/#chloes-room), even today.

 ## Page 41
 ## Page 44/45